rclark/errors/usage.md

 }

 func main() {
-	// When wrapped with no options, the stack trace should point to where
+	// When wrapped with no options, the stack trace should not be overwritten,
-	// errors.Errorf is called from.
-	original := withStack()
+	// and point to the withStack function. original := withStack()
 	err := errors.Errorf("wrapper: %w", original)
 	stack, _ := errors.StackTrace(err)
 	fmt.Println(stack[0].Function)

-	// When wrapped with the NoOverwrite option, the stack trace should point to
+	// When wrapped with the Overwrite option, the stack trace should point to
-	// the withStack function.
+	// where errors.Errorf is called from.
 	original = withStack()
-	err = errors.Errorf("wrapper: %w", original, errors.NoOverwrite())
+	err = errors.Errorf("wrapper: %w", original, errors.Overwrite())
 	stack, _ = errors.StackTrace(err)
 	fmt.Println(stack[0].Function)

-	// When wrapped with the NoOverwrite, but the underlying error has no stack
+	// When the underlying error has no stack trace, the resulting stack trace
-	// trace, the resulting stack trace should point to where errors.Errorf is
+	// should point to where errors.Errorf is called from. original = noStack()
-	// called from.
-	original = noStack()
-	err = errors.Errorf("wrapper: %w", original, errors.NoOverwrite())
+	err = errors.Errorf("wrapper: %w", original)
 	stack, _ = errors.StackTrace(err)
 	fmt.Println(stack[0].Function)